Spirit Island (board game): History

 Reuss designed Spirit Island in response to other board games in which players take the role of colonizers.
 The Invader game pieces were made white deliberately in Spirit Island to highlight that light colors do not always imply 'good'.

 The game has four expansions, Branch & Claw, Jagged Earth, Feather and Flame, and Nature Incarnate (the last released in 2023).
 Both the base game and several expansions were funded via Kickstarter, while Nature Incarnate was funded via BackerKit.
 A multi-platform digital version of the game, first announced in 2018, was released in 2020.
 The game was also released on iOS and Android devices.
 The mobile versions have a "free to learn" version, which costs no money and enables access to a tutorial game with four spirits available to play.
 A new version of the game, titled Horizons of Spirit Island was released in 2022.
 While Horizons contains the same mechanics as the full game, it contains fewer, simpler, game pieces which are cheaper to produce.
 Additionally, the spirits included with Horizons are intended to be easier for new players to learn.

-Greater than Games suspended all work in April 2025 due to new U.S. import taxes.
+Greater than Games suspended all work in April 2025 and scaled back their team due to new U.S. import taxes.
+In April 2026, Handelabra Games, their partner which handled their digital versions of their boardgames, bought out Greater Than Games and returned control to the owners, with a few veteran team members returning.